第 6 章 Map

 Discretize your continuous various and use

-to apply your sequential palette.
+scale_fill_manualto apply your sequential palette.

-Discretize continuous variable using cut
+Discretize continuous variable using cut:

-<- se_data
+se_data2 <- se_data

-se_data2 # cut into 4 ordered levels
+# cut into 4 ordered levels

-$women_in_parliament |>
+se_data2$women_in_parliament |>

-se_data2cut(c(0, 10, 20, 40, 50, 70), ordered_result = T) -> .fct
+cut(c(0, 10, 20, 40, 50, 70), ordered_result = T) -> .fct

-|> class()
+.fct |> class()

-.fct # rename levels for legend labels
+# rename levels for legend labels

 levels(.fct) <- c("0-10%","10-20%","20-40%","40-50%", "50-70%")

-<- function(){
+.fct -> se_data2$women_in_parliamentchoropleth1 <- function(){

 geom_map(